gersteinlab/shiny-dim-reduction/README.md

 * Set the URL to https://github.com/gersteinlab/shiny-dim-reduction.git
 * Name the Project Directory and select the parent directory.
 * Press "Create Project" and wait for the project to open.
-* To set up the workflow, navigate to the project directory and run the following code in R:
+* To set up the workflow, open the project, open "install.R", and source the file.

 ```
 source("install.R")